What is an MDRO infection?

 You, your doctor, the hospital staff, and your visitors all play a part in keeping the infection from spreading to others.

 - Isolation.
 Your doctor may want to keep you away from other people in the hospital.
 You may be in a special hospital room, called an isolation room.
-Visitors may be limited to prevent the MDRO germs from being carried outside your room.
-Children, pregnant women, people who are ill, and some others might not be allowed into the room, as they can be more likely to get a serious infection.
+Visitors may be limited to prevent the infection from being carried outside your room.
+Children, pregnant women, and people who have a weakened immune system or other health conditions might not be allowed into the room.
+That's because they can be more likely to get a serious infection.

-- Gloves and gown.
-Visitors and caregivers may have to use disposable gloves and a gown over their clothes.
+- Gloves, gown, and mask.
+Visitors and caregivers may have to use disposable gloves, wear a gown, and maybe wear a mask.
 This helps prevents the MDRO germs from spreading.

 Where can you learn more?